tachiyomiorg/website/website/src/changelogs/index.md

 # Changelogs

-Changelogs of all Tachiyomi stable releases, obtained from the GitHub repository.
+Changelogs of all Tachiyomi stable releases.
+Also available [on GitHub](https://github.com/tachiyomiorg/tachiyomi/releases).

 <ChangelogsList />